When You Have A Knee Injury, Everyday Activities Become Slow And Difficult.

 - Arising from a seated position

+Knee pain when bending or knee pain when squatting are particularly common complaints.
 The pain is often worse when walking downhill or down stairs.
 Longstanding misalignment can cause damage to the cartilage, which results in popping, grinding or giving way.

 How We Treat Knee Pain